Trump’s Tax Reform: How Will It Affect Businesses in 2018?

 One of Trump’s goals for 2018 is to decrease the corporate income tax from its old standing of 35% to 21%.
 This would be the lowest rate since 1939.
 The GOP has decided to make this cut permanent, differentiating it from individual cuts that are valid only until 2025.

-The qualified business income deduction will be raised from 17% to 20% This rate will expire in 2025.
+Pass-through entities will not receive such a large tax cut, according to the new law.
+However, the final bill reduces pass-through taxes via a 20% deduction, after which a lower rate will be applied.
 IRS Form 1120 is used to report your business’ income to the IRS no matter the rate of tax your company is required to pay.

 How Businesses May Take Advantage of Trump’s Tax Law